Agentic Multi-Persona Framework for Evidence-Aware Fake News Detection

-Our proposed framework, AMPEND-LS (Figure~\ref{fig:arch}), integrates textual, visual, and contextual cues into a unified pipeline designed to (i) handle multimodal inputs, (ii) ground predictions in credible evidence, and (iii) provide explainable reasoning.
+Our proposed framework, AMPEND-LS (Fig.~\ref{fig:arch}), integrates textual, visual, and contextual cues into a unified pipeline designed to (i) handle multimodal inputs, (ii) ground predictions in credible evidence, and (iii) provide explainable reasoning.

 The process begins with preprocessing, where headlines, article text, and associated images are refined into structured representations via claim extraction, text cleaning, and image summarization.
 An evidence retrieval and credibility assessment module then enriches the context with corroborating or refuting information from reliable sources, reducing reliance on potentially misleading inputs.
 At the core lies the Multi-step Multi-persona Agentic Framework (MMAF), where LLM-powered agents adopt distinct personas (e.g., journalist, supervisor, legal analyst, scientific expert) and iteratively analyze claims through Q\&A interactions.
 This multi-perspective reasoning enables the capture of signals such as credibility, bias, and contextual consistency, producing both predictions and interpretable justification trails.
 Uncertain cases are not discarded but revisited with persuasion strategies to refine label quality and robustness.
 Finally, to ensure efficiency, an SLM adaptation stage distills LLM-generated pseudo-labels and reasoning into a lightweight model.
 This preserves interpretability while enabling fast, resource-efficient inference with strong generalization.